Part One: The Basics

 SUN FACTS IMPORTANT UPDATE

-The July 2015 issue of Consumer Reports recommends Walmart’s EQUATE Ultra Protection SPF 50 as a Best Buy for lotions, and Trader Joe’s Spray SPF 50+ as the best spray overall, just edging out Banana Boat Suncomfort Clear Ultramist Spray SPF 50+.
+As of 2018, Consumer Reports recommends Walmart’s EQUATE Sport Lotion SPF 50 as a Best Buy for lotions, and Trader Joe’s Spray SPF 50+ as the best spray overall, just edging out Banana Boat Suncomfort Clear Ultramist Spray SPF 50+.

 I found an informative and very useful resource to help us decide which sun protection products are the most effective, safest, and why.
 The Environmental Working Group (EWG) is an American, Washington , D.C. based non-profit organization whose mission is “to use the power of public information to protect public health and the environment.”